liangfeidotme/liangfeidotme.github.io/_biz/mindset.md

+---
+layout: page
+title: Mindset
+index: 0
+---

+## Lean Thinking

-## Lean Principle of "Just in Time"
+### Lean Principle of "Just in Time"

 At PDLC,